ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 2) Import your desired components form the library from the following package `"@tensorworks/libspsfrontend"`

 #### Basics to initialising and consuming the library
-The following example for initialising the library is based on the TypeScript example Provided on Github however is more broad.
+The following example for initialising the library is based on the TypeScript example Provided on GitHub.

-1) Import all the required packages from the Scalable Pixel Streaming Frontend library
+1) Import all the required packages from the Scalable Pixel Streaming Frontend Library
 ```typescript
 import {Config, PixelStreaming, SPSApplication, TextParameters, PixelStreamingApplicationStyle} from "@tensorworks/libspsfrontend";
 ```